 Why do we answer the phone with hello?
-We are conditioned to answer the phone with “Hello” because it’s an accepted greeting in the English language.
-Hello is attested in writing for the first time in 1826.
-It’s related to the phrase “alo,” which is derived from the Old High German word “hala” (pronounced ha-lo).
-Halon’s imperative was used to call ferrymen.
+We condition ourselves to answer the phone with “Hello” because it’s an accepted greeting in the English language.
+People first attested “Hello” in writing in 1826.
+It’s related to the phrase “alo,” which derives from the Old High German word “hala” (pronounced ha-lo).
+People used Halon’s imperative to call ferrymen.

 The greeting has an interesting history.
 Before the telephone came along, people were encouraged to greet telephone calls with “ahoy.”
 However, Thomas Edison encouraged us to use “hello” and this changed the way we answer the phone.
 However, Alexander Graham Bell didn’t like the concept and continued to use “ahoy” as his telephone greeting.
 The phrase “ahoy” remained popular until the 1880s, when it was replaced by “hello”.